 School Resilience Programme

 A whole school approach to mental health is recognised as the best practice method of addressing the mental health needs of children and young people within the school environment.
-As leading providers of mental health and emotional wellbeing strategies for schools, we have we collaborated with 25 schools, both primary and secondary, and the NHS to create our ground-breaking School Resilience Programme.
+Through extensive experience gained supporting mental health in schools, we have we collaborated with 25 schools, both primary and secondary, through NHS Future in Mind commisioning to develop the School Resilience Programme.